 Lilly Hasenkopf is a student teacher of elementary education at the University of Alabama.
 We recently sat down and talked about her thoughts and feelings about the profession as part of the series Why Would Anyone Want to Become a Teacher? here on educationrickshaw.com Hi Lilly!
 Thanks for letting me interview you.
 Let's start by … Continue reading Why Would Anyone Want to Become a Teacher – My Interview with a Student Teacher

-As I enter into my 6th year of teaching, for the first time in my career I feel like I am not a novice teacher.
-When we play that ice breaker, "silently line up according to teaching experience", I am increasingly assured a spot closer to the 50th percentile.
-As I reevaluate what I wish … Continue reading Why would anyone want to become a teacher?
+For the first time in my career I feel like I am not a novice teacher.
+It's a bizarre experience realize for the first time that you're neither the youngest, nor the least experienced teacher in your school.
+As I reevaluate what I wish to achieve moving forward with this profession, I feel it is … Continue reading Why would anyone want to become a teacher?